Mini Stuffed Peppers

 Sweet mini peppers are usually sold in supermarkets in an assorted tri-color (red, yellow, and orange) mix packaged together.
 The peppers have minimal seeds and are sweeter and milder than most other varieties.
 Mini peppers range in size from 2 to 4 inches.
 They make a great addition to salads, they can be grilled, stuffed, or eaten right out of the bag for snacking.

-These mini peppers are stuffed with a ground beef and cheese mixture for a delicious appetizer
+These mini peppers are stuffed with a ground beef and cheese mixture for a delicious appetizer or light lunch.

 3 tablespoons olive oil, divided